-- Graduate College Application, completely filled out and signed.
+- Graduate College Application, completely filled out and submitted electronically.

-- Official transcripts, which must be sent directly from the issuing school to UIC’s Office of Admissions and Records.
+- Official transcripts, which must be sent directly from the issuing school to UIC’s Office of Admissions.

 - Test scores, which must be sent directly from the testing service to UIC (Institutional Code for GRE is R1851; for GMAT is 1929).

-- Graduate College Application, completely filled out and signed.
+- Graduate College Application, completed and submitted electronically.

 - Nonrefundable application fee of $60 (U.S. currency).
 This fee is waived for applicants seeking readmission who have been previously enrolled at UIC as a graduate student, and employees of UIC.

-- Official transcripts must be sent directly from the issuing school to UIC’s Office of Admissions and Records.
+- Official transcripts must be sent directly from the issuing school to UIC’s Office of Admissions.